 BurnInTest V7 and later supports temperature monitoring directly and also via many third party system monitoring applications currently available.
-By using BurnInTest or BurnInTest with these applications, is it possible to Burn in your hardware while monitoring, graphing and logging the temperature of your CPUs, GPU and Hard Disks.
+By using BurnInTest or BurnInTest with these applications, is it possible to test your hardware while monitoring, graphing and logging the temperature of your CPUs, GPU and Hard Disks.

 About BurnInTest temperature monitoring

 BurnInTest provides 3 types of temperature sources: